 Housing costs in Big Bear Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Bear Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Bear Lake is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Big Bear Lake who work in sales jobs (15.82%), office and administrative support (12.02%) and food service (9.64%).
+Big Bear Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Big Bear Lake is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Big Bear Lake who work in management occupations (14.52%), office and administrative support (11.72%), and sales jobs (9.69%).

-Telecommuters are a relatively large percentage of the workforce: 10.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.56% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.